barrettotte/Issue-Utils/README.md

 ## To Do
-* Rewrite GitLab exporter
 * Import to GitKraken Glo
 * Add CLI to Exporter/Importer
 * Export from GitKraken Glo
-* Import issues to MSSQL table
+* Import exported issues to MSSQL table
+* Rewrite GitLab exporter
+* Basic report of all of my milestones

 ## References